andrewbowen19/secSpeed/README.md

 |**5.**|**SEC**  |    **4.784**      |
 | 6. |Pac-12     |    4.785          |

+![plots/combine-40yd-hist.png?raw=True]

-Out of the 6 conference groupings, the SEC ranked 5th in terms of 40-yard dash times.
+Out of the 6 conference groupings, the SEC ranked 5th in terms of average 40-yard dash times.
+The above histograms show the distribution of 40-yard times for each conference.
+No conference has a noticeable differently-shaped distribution in terms of the 40-yd dash.
 You may be telling yourself, "Well certainly the SEC dominated in the 3-cone drill or shuttle run."
 Unfortunately you would be wrong.
 The SEC scored last and 4th in those categories, respectively across all combine players who participated.
 Pro-football-reference does not provide data for players who did not participate in certain events, so the world may never know.

 ### 40 yard dash average time for Skill Players
 Another question you may be asking is: "What about skill players?"
 Well, what about them?
 [Skill players](https://en.wikipedia.org/wiki/Skill_position) are defined as players that consistently tote the rock.
 An additional argument in out `analysis.py` script in the `plot_avg_by_conf` function to filter out skill player's performance in different combine events.
 When only considering skill players, the SEC ranks *2nd* to the Big 12 in 40-yard dash times.
 In the other combine events for which there is data, the SEC ranks first in **none** of them.